Skip to main content

 Prerequisites

-• An application code repository on GitHub (Currently Java and Python is supported)
+• An application code repository on GitHub (currently Java and Python are supported).

 Action Configuration